-Why can’t we do what we want to do when we want to do?
+Why can’t we do what we want to do when we want to do it?

 What do we want out of life?

-Why do we wait for Sundays to lunch with our family?
+Why do we wait for Sundays for lunch with our family?

 Why do we make a house and live in it and go to the office and come back to do the same all over again?